-Declaration of registrable interests
+Declaration of Registrable Interests

-7. Members of the Assembly must declare, before taking part in any Assembly proceedings, any interest which is a relevant interest, under Standing Order 31, in the context of the debate or the matter under discussion.
+07 Members of the Assembly must declare, before taking part in any Assembly proceedings, any interest which is a relevant interest, under Standing Order 2, in the context of the debate or the matter under discussion.
 A declaration must relate to a decision to be made at the meeting in question.
-It must concern a matter where the Member (or their partner or dependent children) might gain a financial advantage from such a decision, where that advantage would be greater than that which other persons generally affected by their decision might receive.
+It must concern a matter where the Member (or their partner or dependent children) might gain a financial advantage from such a decision, where that advantage would be greater than that which might accrue to the electorate generally.
 This is necessary in order that their audience may form a balanced judgement of their arguments.

-Prohibition of voting in relation to registrable interests
+Prohibition of Voting in Relation to Registrable Interests

-8. A Member is prohibited from voting in any proceedings of the Assembly if, in relation to any interest which is required to be registered, a particular decision of the Assembly or a Committee might result in a direct financial advantage to the Member greater than that which might accrue to persons affected by the decision generally.
+A Member is prohibited from voting in any proceedings of the Assembly if, in relation to any interest which is required to be registered under Standing Order 2, a particular decision of the Assembly or a Committee might result in a direct financial advantage to the Member greater than that which might accrue to the electorate generally.